 TGbe editor: Please revise the following paragraphs and figures as shown below [CID 10420, 10417, 12362, 10244, 12636, 13792, 10419]

 For the example shown in Figure 35-12 (Example of an AP carrying a Quiet element to signal channel quieting on another link), AP 1 and AP 2 are two APs affiliated with an AP MLD that operate on Link 1 and Link 2, respectively.
-The Beacon frame transmitted by AP 1 includes a Quiet element to indicate a scheduled quiet interval on Link 1 (the affected AP).
-From this point onward and until the quiet interval begins on Link 1, AP 2, which operates on Link 2 (the reporting AP), includes a Quiet element in the Per-STA Profile subelement corresponding to AP 1 in the Basic Multi-Link element carried in its Beacon frames.
+The Beacon frame transmitted by AP 1 (the affected AP) includes a Quiet element to indicate a scheduled quiet interval on Link 1.
+From this point onward and until the quiet interval begins on Link 1, AP 2 (the reporting AP) includes a Quiet element in the Per-STA Profile subelement corresponding to AP 1 in the Basic Multi-Link element carried in its Beacon frames.
 Although not shown in the figure, Quiet element will also be included in the Per-STA Profile subelement of the Basic Multi-Link element corresponding to AP 1 carried in the Probe Response frames transmitted by AP 2.
 The values of the Quiet Count field, Quiet Offset field, and the Quiet Duration field of the Quiet element carried on Link 2 are set by AP 2 with reference to Link 1.
-As the value of the Beacon Interval for AP 2 is greater than the value of beacon interval for AP 1, the Quiet Count field of the Quiet element is decremented at a faster rate (i.e., 2 in this example) in every subsequent beacon transmitted by AP1.
-In Figure 35-12 (Example of an AP carrying a Quiet element to signal channel quieting on another link), a STA affiliated with a non-AP MLD, which is capable of operating on Link 2, transmits a (Re-)Association Request frame to AP 2, in order to perform multi-link setup.
+As the value of the Beacon Interval for AP 2 is greater than the value of beacon interval for AP 1, the Quiet Count field of the Quiet element carried in the Per-STA Profile subelement corresponding to AP1 is decremented at a faster rate (i.e., 2 in this example) in every subsequent beacon transmitted by AP2 (#10417).
+A STA affiliated with a non-AP MLD, which is capable of operating on Link 2, transmits a (Re)Association Request frame to AP 2 (not shown in the figure) (#12362), in order to perform multi-link setup.
 The multi-link setup includes Link 1 as one of the links.
 Since the (Re)Association Response frame is transmitted by AP 2 after the quiet interval has started on Link 1, AP 2 includes the Quiet element in the per-STA profile corresponding to AP 1 in the (Re)Association Response frame it transmits.
-The value of the Quiet Count field of the Quiet element carried in the (Re )Association Response frame is set to 129 to indicate that the quiet interval on Link 1 started in the beacon interval that occurred 2 TBTTs in the past on Link 1.
+The Quiet Count field of the Quiet element carried in the (Re )Association Response frame is set to 128 (#10244) to indicate that the quiet interval on Link 1 started in the beacon interval that occurred one TBTT (#10244) in the past on Link 1 (see 9.4.2.22 (Quiet element)) (#12636).

-Figure 35-12 – Example of an AP carrying a Quiet element to signal channel quieting on another link
+Figure 35-12 – Example of an AP carrying a Quiet element to signal channel quieting on another link (#10244, #10420)